dbader13/StreamWare-website/content/contact/contact.md

 # Order that this section appears on the page.
 weight: 10

-title: Contact the Streamware Team
+title: Contact the StreamWare Team
 subtitle:

 content: